kalisthea/edelweiss-documenation/docs/user-stories/risk-modeling/rm-element.md

 ### Correlation Test

+> **Definition**
-- "Correlation Test" element is used to perform correlation test in the modeling process.
+"Correlation Test" element is used to perform correlation test in the modeling process.

 - You need to input independent and dependent value needed based on the output of previous elements process.